7th Maryland Regiment

 On 22 May 1777, it was assigned to the 1st Maryland Brigade.
 Re-organized on 12 May 1779 to nine companies.
 The 1st Maryland Brigade was reassigned to the Southern Department on 5 April 1780.
 The regiment participated in the Philadelphia Campaign which occurred during 1777-1778 and the Southern Theater which occurred during 1775–1782.

-The 7th Maryland Regiment was involved in the major battles including: Battle of Brandywine, Battle of Germantown, Battle of Monmouth, Battle of Camden and the Battle of Guilford Court House.
-The regiment was disbanded on 1 January 1783, at Annapolis, Maryland.
+The 7th Maryland Regiment was involved in several major battles including: Battle of Brandywine, Battle of Germantown, Battle of Monmouth, Battle of Camden and the Battle of Guilford Court House.

+They also spent from December 19, 1777, to June 19, 1778 encamped with General George Washington at Valley Forge.

+The regiment was disbanded 1 January 1783, at Annapolis, Maryland.

+Legacy

+On June 18, 2026, a member of the 7th Maryland Regiment and the first Revolutionary War combatant identified using genetic genealogy was announced in Linthicum, Maryland.
+Private John Pumphrey was the orphaned son of a prominent Anne Arundel County, Maryland family who was killed at the Battle of Camden on August 16, 1780.